 In tandem with the obvious deception of Frankenwatches, there are a number of other intentional and inadvertent frauds that occur with Omega Constellations.

 2. Using a non Constellation 500 series movement and replacing the rotor bridge with a genuine Constellation part which reads “Adjusted to (5) positions and temperatures” and the number of jewels (in Cal.
-551 for example, “Twenty-Four, 24 Jewels”) This can be often detected by the difference in coloration of the new part to the rest of the watch, as shown in the picture opposite.
+551 for example, “Twenty-Four Jewels”) This can be often detected by the difference in coloration of the new part to the rest of the watch, as shown in the picture above.

-3. Using a 500 series chronometer made for a Seamaster and replacing the wheel bridge with a Constellation calibre bridge (as shown in the picture) Again colouration contrasts or newness of the bridge demands caution)
+3. Using a 500 series movement made for a Seamaster and replacing the train bridge with a Constellation calibre bridge (as shown in the picture) Again colouration contrasts or newness of the bridge demands caution.

 4. Placing a Constellation dial and movement in a Seamaster or Geneve case.
 This is easily identified, as case numbers won’t match up with calibre numbers on the official Omega database.

 5. Replacing worn hands and crowns with non-genuine Omega hands and crowns and claiming the watch is 100 percent authentic.
-A common problem with Omega Pie Pans is the replacement of worn hands with incorrect dauphine hands and centre sweeps.
-The hands on authentic Pie Pans extend only to the hour and second markers and do not overreach.
-Crowns can only be authenticated by matching the part number with the watch case number.
+A common problem with Omega Constellations is the replacement of worn hands with incorrect dauphine hands and centre sweeps.
+The hands on authentic Pie Pans extend only marginally into the printed minute index and do not overreach.

 9. Examine the movement for burred screw heads and scrapes and damage to the movement plates or bridges, which are sure signs of inexpert work, or at least indicate the movement was separate from the case for some time before a case was found to match.
 Checks for surface discoloration on the movement plates, blotches, corrosion, or parts that don’t match the rest of the movement patina.

-10. Examine the case back to determine whether the watch has had a hard life.
-Beware of excessive polishing that takes the sharpness away from the Constellation logo, as that again indicates considerable wear and tear overall and devalues the watch.
+10. Examine the case back for wear to the Constellation medallion to determine whether the watch has had a hard life.
+Beware of excessive polishing that takes the sharpness away from the Constellation medallion, as that again indicates considerable wear and tear overall and devalues the watch.
 In particular, make sure the case and case back have some semblance of gloss finish and not an inauthentic matt surface.

 11. A watch that has obviously had a hard life indicates carelessness towards its maintenance and irregularity in servicing.
 Generally speaking, Omega Constellations should be serviced every three to five years, and it is not difficult to detect a watch that has been neglected because the signs of neglect are obvious to the naked eye.
 Badly discoloured watches with scratches, gouges to the movement, highly polished case backs and inexpertly refinished dials are sure signs of the amateur watchmaker at work and should be avoided.
 They can also point to a tired old movement jazzed up for sale and marketed with great hyperbole to the unwary Internet shopper.